For the first time in neuroscience and psychiatry, a research center is bringing together laboratory scientists and clinicians.

 Synapsy projects are organized around two main research axes :

-- the first concerns the biological factors (Axis I ►) that influence development, from conception to the first years of life, in view of identifying the genes that could affect vulnerability to mental illness
+They influence development, from conception to the first years of life, in view of identifying the genes that could affect vulnerability to mental illness (in brown below).

-- the second concerns the environmental factors (Axis II ►) associated with life experience, which could leave an imprint in the brain.
+They are associated with life experience, which could leave an imprint in the brain (in orange below).

 Bridges are built between these two research areas.